 But make no mistake about it – the idea that it’s “simply” about choice is bullshit.
 Choice spins around societal perceptions of prestige and conformity.
 To live a full life as a woman is therefore a political choice that needs ruthless, feral protection.
 Given the same conditions, it’s more difficult for a woman to live a full life than for a man because society is constructed around maleness.

 Thus, women need greater willpower to fulfil their visions.

-If you don’t want marriage or kids, for example, you need to have the willpower to defend your choice because you will be judged.
+If like me you don’t necessarily want marriage or kids, you need to have the willpower to defend your choice because you will be judged.
 People will think you’re antisocial, unnatural, bitter or a witch, you name it.
 If you are a mother, and/or a wife, again you have to defend this choice in myriad ways, within and outside your home and work.

 Rather than a full on collision, I see my contradicting selves somehow continuing to zigzag around each other, teaching each other, increasing my creativity even.
 The me who protects her mind from any confinements of motherhood and wifeliness (since motherhood is about more than babies) is good to have around even when the nurturing, crazy-in-love me is in the front seat, and vice versa.
 They keep each other in check.
 They make life complex.
 As they should.